KIWA (music producer)

-KIWA aka Markku Louhio (Mark Nomen), is an electronic music producer and musician from Finland.
+KIWA Markku Louhio (Mark Nomen), is an electronic music producer and musician from Finland.
 Originally a duo, KIWA also included Matti Elsinen (DJ Mauzer) as a member until 2016.
 Since then Markku has continued the project as a solo artist.

 Markku and Matti began their musical careers as producers in the psychedelic trance scene in 1995.
 The group started to make a name for themselves performing in underground raves and forest parties in the late 1990s.
 After their first releases on the Helsinki-based label Surreal Audio Recordings in 2000 and 2001, KIWA started to gain followers also internationally.